B2B Content That Excites

 Consider the benefits of using the real human faces of your team on your website.
 There are many great examples of this in the form of About Us website pages and video introductions.
 In fact, go ahead and meet the TSL executive team right now.
 Showing the people who your customers will be working with goes a long way in helping to build trust and humanize your brand.

 Creating a precise profile of customers will give you a better sense of their needs and interests so you can target them more effectively.
 Instead of focusing on what you know, concentrate on what your audience is looking for.

 A personalized approach helps prospects and customers see how your business can address their pain points specifically.
 Content that is geared towards IT Directors in manufacturing should be built differently than content for CIOs in healthcare.
 By building branding and content specifically for your target persona, you make them feel like you're speaking to their individual needs.

-One way to personalize your approach is to create buyer personas based on previous contacts.
+One way to personalize your marketing content approach is to create buyer personas based on previous contacts.
 Developing buyer personas will help you segment and target your audience with customized messages.
 A persona can include information like job titles and industries, as well as day-to-day responsibilities and challenges.
 Considering the ways the persona accesses information may help you to tailor the format of your content to grab their attention.